Razpudding/cba/kobo-a11yjson/README.md

 - Convert Sidewalkconditions from 1-4 to 0-1
 - Document usage instructions
 - Replace the PlaceInfo filler info with real data from survey
+- Look at language question to determine language for localizedStrings
+- Resulting JSON can have empty object (for instance when no data is filled in for an entrance).
+Might be better to remove those before outputting (or change output settings)

 ## Notes
 Kobo adds numerical suffixes, starting with `_001` to duplicate field names.
 First I just removed all suffixes but that makes it impossible to distinguish multiple objects (e.g. several entrances) from one another.
 The current fix is to delete suffixes from a specific object when it is processed.
 So when an Entrance is processed, everything from Entrance_001/ is cleaned.